cuhksam/emnlp2019.github.io/_pages/participants.md

 Visiting AsiaWorld-Expo is easy.
 It is strategically integrated with the Hong Kong International Airport, with a built-in Airport Express railway station, as well as other transportation facilities.
 You may come to AsiaWorld-Expo by your preferred transportation means:

-* By MTR
+<b>By MTR</b>
-  * Take the Airport Express line to AsiaWorld Expo Station, which is about 2 mins ride from Hong Kong International Airport.
+- Take the Airport Express line to AsiaWorld Expo Station, which is about 2 mins ride from Hong Kong International Airport.
 A single trip fare is HK$ 6.0.

-* By Bus
+<b>By Bus</b>
-  * Take Bus Route No. S1 at Tung Chung Station to AsiaWorld Expo, which is about 20 mins ride.
+- Take Bus Route No. S1 at Tung Chung Station to AsiaWorld Expo, which is about 20 mins ride.
 A single trip fare is HK$ 3.5.
 This is a circular line running from Tung Chung Station to Airport and back to Tung Chung Station with stops at Hong Kong International Airport and AsiaWorld Expo.
-  * Bus Route No. X1 is the express bus running from Tung Chung Station to/from AsiaWorld Expo.
+- Bus Route No. X1 is the express bus running from Tung Chung Station to/from AsiaWorld Expo.
 However, it will be operated in specified period only.
 We will update the operation date once available.

 ## Accommodation

 EMNLP-IJCNLP 2019 provides a [list of recommended hotels](./participants/hotels/) remote from the protesting areas.
 We advise participants to book one of these hotels.
-Some big hotels are close to the venue.
+Some hotels are close to the venue.
 For hotels closer to downtown, coaches will be provided.
-Information on how to book the hotels is provided in the beginning of the list.
+Information on how to book the hotels is found in the beginning of the list.

 If you already booked a hotel but still need transfer, use our <a href="https://mice.ctshkvip.com/transfer-booking/" target="_blank">online transfer booking form</a>.

 ### Accomodation for Student Participants